 Note that its dependency ForImage will also be uninstalled!
 You will have to reinstall it if needed.

-You can also choose and remove files listed in build/install_manifest.txt
+You can also choose and remove files listed in build/install_manifest.txt one by one.

 See CMake basics for more information.

-directory, you will find these commented demos:
+In the example directory, you will find these commented demos:

 In the gtk-fortran-extra repository, you will also find a physical model demonstrating the use of ForColormap.
 It creates a movie with Turing patterns, displayed with various colormaps: